 Let’s break that down.

-We can’t get inside the head of Google heads; otherwise, the entire search algorithm would be compromised.
-So it’s important to understand from the outset that although Google’s communications over its search engine feel more affable these days, they still remain dutifully protective over the machine’s nucleus.
+It’s important to understand from the outset that although Google’s communications over its ranking factors feel more affable these days, they still remain dutifully protective over the machine’s nucleus.

 Hence, no matter how friendly Google’s outreach seems, it remains an Exacto knife slicing precisely at definitive, purposeful lines that conceal information that might lead to search marketing fraud.